linjialiang/emad-loppo-theme-oceandeep/README.md

-The default theme of emad-loppo.
+The default theme of Loppo.

 ## License